ST3000DM001

-The ST3000DM001 was a hard disk drive released by Seagate Technology in 2011 as part of the Seagate Barracuda series.
+The ST3000DM001 is a hard disk drive released by Seagate Technology in 2011 as part of the Seagate Barracuda series.
 It has a capacity of 3 terabytes (TB) and a spindle speed of 7200 RPM.
 This particular drive model was reported to have unusually high failure rates, due to a parking ramp that was made from different materials.
 The failure rates were approximately 5.7 times higher in comparison to other 3 TB drives, for which Seagate faced a class-action lawsuit.
 This hard drive model has the highest failure rates of any hard disk.